28msec/zorba/test/zorbatest/doc/README.txt

 you want to.
 The framework will clone the foobar/ directory every time, and run the test from that cloned directory.
-Any files left behind by the test will be copied to the output directory (which is linked to from the corresponding report).
+Any files left behind by the test will be copied to the output directory (which is linked to from the corresponding report in case there is a failure).

 * in test_results/acceptance, create foobar/result.txt.
 This file must
-contain in the first line the string SUCCESS or FAILURE (depending on whether you expect foobar/run to exit successfully or return an error code), then the expected (textual) output of foobar/run.
+contain in the first line the string SUCCESS or FAILURE (depending on whether you expect foobar/run to exit successfully or return an error code, e.g. by using "exit 1" in a shell script), then the expected (textual) output of foobar/run.

-Have a look at acceptance/valgring for an example.
+Have a look at acceptance/valgrind for an example.

-*** Custom project files
+***** Custom project files

 These scripts should be modified if framework is reused in another
 project: